 First class seats on European trains

 The one major difference between first and second class is meal service at your seat.
-Not all first class reservations offer a meal service, yet it can be expected on premier operators such as Eurostar, Thalys and Lyria.
+Not all first class reservations offer a meal service, yet it can be expected on premier operators such as Eurostar, Thalys, and Lyria.
 They offer a hot or cold meal (depending on the time of day and length of the journey) which is served directly to your seat and is included in the price of your ticket.
 Though these trains are exceptions.
 On certain TGV trains in France, you can also have a meal served to your seat if you have a Pro ticket and the train has an Espace Pro Premier available.
-Generally speaking, most trains in Germany, Switzerland, Spain and France do not offer at-seat meal service, though you can sometimes order food and drink from your seat for an extra cost.
+Generally speaking, most trains in Germany, Switzerland, Spain, and France do not offer at-seat meal service, though you can sometimes order food and drink from your seat for an extra cost.
 This is the case on Deutsche Bahn ICE trains.

 First class lounges

-If you have first class tickets, you will have access to the first class lounges (if there is one at your departure station) which can provide free food and drink (including alcoholic beverages).
+If you have first class tickets, you will have access to the first class lounge (if there is one at your departure station) which can provide free food and drink (including alcoholic beverages).
 This can be a major benefit if you prefer to arrive at the station early or need to check out of your hotel well in advance.